BehaviorTree/BehaviorTree.CPP/MigrationGuide.md

 | FallbackStar  |  Fallback |  NO |
 | Parallel |  Parallel |  Yes(v2) / No(v3) |

-By __"reactive"__ we mean that:

-- Children (usually `ConditionNodes`) that returned a valid value such as SUCCESS or FAILURE, might be ticked again if another child returns RUNNING.

-- A different result in that Condition might abort/halt the RUNNING asynchronous child.

-A reactive `ParallelNode` was very confusing.
-In most cases, you want to use `ReactiveSequence` instead.
+A reactive `ParallelNode` was very confusing and error prone; in most cases, what you really want is you want to use a `ReactiveSequence` instead.

-In version `2.x` it was unclear what would happen if a "reactive" node has more than a single asynchronous child. __The new recommendation is: they shouldn't__.
+In version `2.x` it was unclear what would happen if a "reactive" node has more than a single asynchronous child.

+The new recommendation is:

+>__Reactive nodes shouldn't have more than a single asynchronous child__.

-This is a very opinionated decision; on the other hand, it doesn't limit your ability to create arbitrarily complex Behavior Trees, but it helps keeping the cognitive overhead a little lower.
+This is a very opinionated decision and for this reason it is documented but not enforced by the implementation.